SpoddyCoder/clonepi/README.md

 ### Modes of Operation

-+ ClonePi will initialise the destination disk if its partition structure does not match the source disk.
-+ If the destination disk matches the source partition structure then ClonePi assumes this is an initialised disk and an incremental copy will be performed.
++ If the destination disk/file matches the source partition structure then ClonePi assumes this is an initialised disk and an incremental copy will be performed.
-+ You can override this behaviour with the command line options.
++ ClonePi will initialise the destination disk if its partition structure does not match the source disk/file

 #### Initialisation + Copy
-First time setup of the destination disk.
+First time setup of the destination disk/file.
-It will format the destination card to match the source disk partition structure and then perform a first time sync.
+It will format the destination card/file to match the source disk partition structure and then perform a first time sync.
 This can be expected to take a while.
 Example:
 ```